ImperialCollegeLondon/pyrealm/docs/source/users/demography/light_capture.md

     simulated_transmission[layer + 1, 0] = ppfd / initial_ppfd
 ```

-The resulting transmission start with the fraction of light reaching the first layer
+The resulting transmission starts with the fraction of light reaching the first layer
 (always 1) and ends with the fraction of light passing through the last layer to the
 ground.